-Beyond the original Roland TR-909 sound with effects and layering
+Beyond the Original Roland TR-909 Sound with Effects and Layering

-Effects on TR-909 drums
+Sound Effects on TR-909 Drums

-Layer TR-909 drums
+Layer TR-909 Drums

 - It costs time and effort.

-- You can forget and lose settings.
+- We can forget and lose settings.

 - Sharing the exact drum sound with other people can be hard.

-A solution to the problem reuse problem is to make a sample of the drum sound.
+A solution to the reuse problem is to make a sample of the drum sound.
 Such a sample is just an audio file (like a .wav), which is usable in multiple projects and various DAW’s.

-Short Drumazon guide
+Short Drumazon Guide

-When you open Drumazon in your DAW as a plugin, it starts in the ‘Internal Sequencer’ mode.
-You can also see this by watching the LED on the ‘Int.
+When we open Drumazon in your DAW as a plugin, it starts in the ‘Internal Sequencer’ mode.
+We can also see if this mode is active by looking at the LED on the ‘Int.
 Seq’ button.
-If the LED is on, then that mode is active.
+If this LED is on, then that mode is active.

-In the ‘Internal Sequencer’ mode, Drumazon can play his internal drums patterns.
-If you turn this mode off by pressing the button, then it will switch to ‘External Sequencer’ mode, and the LED turns off.
+In the Internal Sequencer mode, Drumazon can play his internal drums patterns.
+If we turn this mode off by pressing the button, then it will switch to ‘External Sequencer’ mode, and the LED turns off.

-Default MIDI mappings
+Default MIDI Mappings

 |bass drum||B0, C1|